Water supply and sanitation in Abu Dhabi: Water resources

-Artificial groundwater recharge with desalinated water has been piloted in 2003 near the Liwa Oasis and construction of large-scale recharge facilities has begun in 2008.
+Artificial groundwater recharge with desalinated water was piloted in 2003 near the Liwa Oasis and construction of large-scale recharge facilities has begun in 2008.
 The objective is to create a 90-day reserve instead of the current 48-hour reserve for drinking water supply, in order to protect the emirate against the risk of terrorist attacks or oil spills that would shut down the entire water supply.
 Recharge will occur during summer when the desalination plants generate surplus freshwater.
 Desalination plants in Abu Dhabi use the multi-stage flash distillation technology which uses steam from thermal power plants as an energy source.
 Their water production thus is proportional to electricity production and reaches a peak during the summer when electricity production is highest to power air conditioning.
 The recharge scheme is currently under construction and is due to be completed by 2013.